edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vectorization/sumreduce.md

 In contrast, double precision vectorization attempts with 128-bit vectors only achieved 1.1x at best, for problems that fit in cache, and did not obtain any speedup for tests that could only fit in RAM.
 The 256-bit vectorization attempt improved the upper end to 1.7x, but still failed to improve the speed for tests in RAM.

+Faster sum-reduction examples are shown on [this page](faster-sumreduce.md).